j-nystrom/j-nystrom/README.md

-### Jakob Nyström
+## Hi, I'm Jakob Nyström 👋

 I work as Principal (senior project manager) at [BCG X](https://www.bcg.com/x), leading teams that build and deploy custom data & AI products for clients.
 I'm currently on leave of absence and pursuing a [Master's in Data Science](https://www.uu.se/en/study/programme/masters-programme-data-science-machine-learning-and-statistics) at Uppsala University.

-This private GitHub contains a mix of small notebooks and larger projects that I've been working on, as part of course work or in my free time.
+This private GitHub contains a collection of small scripts / notebooks and larger projects that I've been working on, as part of course work or in my free time.

 <!--
 **j-nystrom/j-nystrom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.